Bachelor of Science in Business Administration in

 What is Supply Chain Management?

-Did you know 75% of businesses1 report a moderate to severe shortage of supply chain employees, and the ability to attract top talent was found to be one of the top business concerns in a recent SCM study2.
+About 75% of businesses1 report a moderate to severe shortage of supply chain employees, and the ability to attract top talent was found to be one of the top business concerns in a recent SCM study2.
 A shortage of qualified talent equals career opportunities for supply chain management graduates in today’s competitive marketplace.
-The Sam M. Walton College of Business is in a unique position to meet these demands and invest in the supply chain leaders of tomorrow.
+The Sam M. Walton College of Business is in a unique position to meet these demands and invest in the supply chain leaders of tomorrow with an SCM degree.

 To foster the end-to-end mindset necessary to be successful, the Walton College offers courses that teach students how to balance competing priorities and optimize the “whole”.
 Our courses taught by some of the best supply chain faculty in the nation are designed to enable supply chain talent.
-Additionally, our students have access to some of Fortune 500’s best companies in the world.
-Our students graduate with a deep understanding of supply chain management and the ability to make positive contributions to the business.
+Additionally, our SCM majors have access to some of Fortune 500’s best companies in the world.
+An SCM business degree means students graduate with a deep understanding of supply chain management and the ability to make positive contributions to the business.

-All students are classified as pre-business with an intended major of supply chain management until the following pre-business requirements are fulfilled:
+All students are classified as pre-business with an intended major of supply chain management in the online program until the following pre-business requirements are fulfilled: